For more ELYSIUM’S PASSAGE Blog Posts, go to

 Pierre Teilhard de Chardin

 I sat there for some time, silently pondering what Eli just said as I continued to relive the horror of what I had experienced in my dream.
-But what if it wasn’t just a dream?
+So, what if it wasn’t just a dream?
 It certainly felt like more, much more.

 Finally, I got up and paced across the floor, deep in thought.
 For the moment, I remained calm, composed, and detached.
 Perhaps I was more stunned than detached as I attempted to reconcile what they said with what my mind had enacted.

 Nothing in my higher learning could have prepared me for this.
 I felt like I was witnessing some macabre accident where ambulances show up, sirens blaring, as I watch from the sidelines, grateful it wasn’t me stooped over in the car.
 Except, this time, my mind was saying it was me lying there in my blood.
-Yet, I remained cool and controlled as best I could.
+Nevertheless, I remained cool and controlled as best I could.
 So far, no emotional breakers had blown; no surges in my switching station to melt my nervous circuits.

 Stay steady, James, you can work through this, I said to myself.
 There’s always a reasonable explanation for everything.
 Perhaps this was just a flashback from some bad drug trip I was on a long time ago.
-Unlike my past trips, though, this felt just too real not to be real.
+Unlike my past trips, this felt just too real not to be real.
 I was familiar with that fleeting, ephemeral feeling of altered consciousness; however, this wasn’t anything like that.

 Then, the images started to surge back in my mind as I slumped down in my chair; my eyes flickered as though drawn into a trance.
 I no longer heard the crackling of the logs Eli just threw on the fire.
 I remained entranced by the disturbing scenes that flashed before my mind’s eye.
 Every fibre of my body felt it was being twisted and turned as it gyrated down the canyon crags.
-I attempted to recompose the fragments into a linear sequence, but everything seemed to be happening at once.
+I attempted to recompose the fragments into a linear sequence, yet everything seemed to be happening at once.

 ‘Okay,’ I said at last, ‘tell me what you think this is supposed to mean.
 You said you saw what happened.’